littleadam/Machine_Learning/README.md

 # Machine_Learning
-Repository containing Machine learning codes .free to use
+Repository containing Machine learning codes .free to use for everyone